cleanlab/cleanlab-studio/README.md

 Specify your target dataset with `--filepath [dataset filepath]`.
 You will be prompted for further details about the dataset's modality and ID column.
-These may also be supplied to the command with `--modality [modality]`, `--id_column [name of ID column]`, and you may specify a custom dataset name with`--name [custom dataset name]`.
+These may be supplied to the command with `--modality [modality]`, `--id_column [name of ID column]`, and you may also specify a custom dataset name with`--name [custom dataset name]`.

 ## Schema

 To specify the column types in your dataset, create a JSON file named `schema.json`.

-The format of your JSON file should look like this:
+We recommend using `cleanlab dataset schema generate` to generate an initial schema and editing from there.

+Your schema file should be formatted as follows:
 ```
 {
   "metadata": {